alexdeia/vue-offline-extended/README.md

 }
 ````
 ### VueOfflineStorage
- Offline storage that uses [local storage](https://developer.mozilla.org/pl/docs/Web/API/Window/localStorage) to persist data for offline usage and caching.
-It's a perfect choice for offline-first PWA.
-You can use it as a fallback for failed network requests or a local cache.
+ Offline storage that uses [localforage](https://github.com/localForage/localForage) to persist data for offline usage and caching.

-The storage object has following properties:
+The storage object has following properties as localforage [data-api](http://localforage.github.io/localForage/#data-api).
-- `set(key, value)` - puts (or updates if already exists) `value` into storage under key `key`.
-- `get(key)` - returns value stored under key `key`
-- `keys` - return array of keys existing in your offline storage

 To use this storage inside your app you can either
 -  use `this.$offlineStorage` from Vue instance property in your components: